tsoguri/neuralnetwork-dtmc/README.md

-In this neural network example, we simulated a full path of a DTMC for an appropriate inventory model, and use the Monte Carlo method to estimate its corresponding discounted value function.
+In this neural network example, we simulated a full path of a DTMC for an appropriate inventory model, and used the Monte Carlo method to estimate its corresponding discounted value function.
 We compared the resulting values with a neural network, and on the mean squared errors.

 ## Problem Statement